pydio/pydio9-beta-docs/docs/client/client_doc.rst

 ::

   -h, --help          help for doc
-      --path string   Target folder where to put the files
+  -p, --path string   Target folder where to put the files

 Options inherited from parent commands
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~